 - Use a cat enclosure – search under ‘Pet Shop Suppliers’ or ‘Animal and Pet Enclosures’ in the phone directory or internet for more information.

-Other options include buying or building a "cat enclosure" for your yard, or installing "cat proof fencing".
+Other options include buying or building a "cat enclosure" for your yard or veranda, or installing "cat proof fencing".
 Look under "Pet Shops' Suppliers" in the Yellow Pages, or do an internet search, for companies that sell enclosures, netting and products to modify fences.
 For example, a 'roller' type product is available, for installation along the top of existing fences (the roller prevents cats from getting a grip on the fence).

 If you're handy and would like to save money, you can build your own cat proof fencing and cat enclosures.